ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 Subsequently, please rename the placeholder class *Script* to *CropSequenceEnforcer*, as this clearly documents the purpose of our class.

-Next, we will define two private string variables to keep track of the last two grown crops.
+Next, we will define two private string variables to keep track of the last two harvested crops.
 Initially, these variables should be set to *null*, as we consider that no crops have been grown prior to the simulation start date.

 .. code-block:: csharp
-   :caption: Storage variables for previously grown crops
+   :caption: Storage variables for previously harvested crops
    :linenos:

         // Crop history
         private string previousCrop1 = null;   // Most recent harvested crop private string previousCrop2 = null;   // Second most recent harvested crop

-Subsequently, we define a public method ``AllowsSowing`` that takes the name of a crop as input and returns a boolean value.
+Subsequently, we define a public method ``AllowsSowing()`` that takes the name of a crop as input and returns a boolean value.
-Based on the history of previous crops grown, it indicates if the crop in question can be sown, given our cropping sequence rules.
+Based on the history of the previous crops harvested, it indicates if the crop in question can be sown, given our crop sequencing rules.

 .. code-block:: csharp
    :caption: Method "AllowsSowing": Enforcing alternation between cereals and legumes
    :linenos:

-        // Check if the proposed crop is allowed under given cropping sequence rules public bool AllowsSowing(string crop)
+        // Check if the proposed crop is allowed under given crop sequencing rules public bool AllowsSowing(string crop)
         {
             crop = crop.ToLower();